puetzp/vec2checkd/README.md

   ...
 ```

-As per the defaults that come into play here, this mapping will execute the PromQL query every 60 seconds and send the following default plugin output and performance data to Icinga2 in order to update the service object "Failed ingress requests" on host "Kubernetes Production" with status 0 (OK) as no thresholds have been defined.
+As per the defaults that come into play here, this mapping will execute the PromQL query every 60 seconds and send the following default plugin output and performance data to Icinga2 in order to update the service object "Failed ingress requests" on host "Kubernetes Production".
+The status will  be 0 (OK) as no thresholds have been defined.

 ```
 # plugin output